-Once the appeal is reviewed, the decision will be communicated through your Lakeland email account.
+Once the appeal is submitted and reviewed, the decision will be communicated through your Lakeland email account.
 The decision of the Financial Aid Appeal Committee is final.

 If a SAP Appeal is approved, you will be assigned one of the following eligibility statuses:

 - Probation: During the probation term, you must make up your deficiencies of credit hours and/or GPA.
 If you do not make up the deficiencies within one semester, aid is once again revoked.

 - Academic plan: If you are placed on an academic plan, you must successfully complete all courses attempted during each semester and earn a semester GPA of 2.25 or higher until you are meeting SAP.
 If you do not meet the requirements of the plan, aid is once again revoked.

 - Maximum timeframe: If a maximum timeframe appeal is approved, you will continue to be eligible for aid as long as you successfully complete all classes attempted that are listed on your plan and maintain a 2.0 cumulative GPA.
 Your financial aid will be restricted to only courses needed for the program indicated on your academic plan or degree tracker.